lipemat/go-live-update-urls/readme.txt

 <h3>Features</h3>
-* Works on both multi-site and single site installs.
 * Database table by table selection.
 * Updates serialized data in core tables.
-* Very easy to use admin page - which may be found under Tools.
+* Easy to use admin page - which may be found under Tools.
+* Works on both multisite and single site installs.

 <h3>Updates Entire Site including</h3>